 When sending mail with this service, you’ll still pay for the certified mail postage and stick the green tracking label on your mail piece.
 Here’s the difference: On the back of your mail piece, you’ll add a “green card,” which is what the recipient will sign when the document is delivered.
 This green card will be mailed back to you so that you have additional proof that your mail piece was delivered.

 Remember, when you send a mail piece by certified mail without return receipt, you still have proof that it was delivered.
 The tracking number will produce a delivery confirmation, a signature will be collected, and the signature will be accessible to you for an additional fee.
 Getting the green card back is what we in Louisiana call “lagniappe.”
 It’s a bonus!

 A great question, and one without a singular answer.

 Like any notice or lien document, which type of mail you need is governed by many factors: which state your project is in, the type of project (e.g. residential, commercial, etc.), and your role on the project.

 To make things even more complicated, the type of postage required may differ based on who is receiving the mail, even for people on the same project!
 For example, it may be required to send preliminary notice via certified mail to one party, but certified mail return receipt requested to different party on the same project.

 Additionally, other mail options — such as restricted delivery — may be required in addition to these services.

 As you can see, just figuring out which type of mail to use can be very complicated.
 To help you out, zlien has compiled these rules and made them available in our free resources.
 Just click on the state your project is in, and scroll down to the FAQ section.

-Additionally, you could use a service such as zlien to handle all of these complications for you.
+Additionally, you could use zlien to make paperwork easy and handle all of these complications for you.
 When you enter a project in the zlien platform, it automatically determines which type of mail you need, and calculates when the preliminary notice must be sent, and delivers it for you.